-While Brunei is a CEDAW-signatory country, women and religious minorities are under threat from the new Sharia Penal Code.
+While Brunei is a signatory country to the Convention on the Elimination of All Forms of Discrimination Against Women (CEDAW), women and religious minorities are under threat from the new Sharia Penal Code.
 Due to stricter implementation of Islamic laws, Christian women in general should dress modestly, but are not forced to wear a hijab.
 Women and girls are usually disowned by the family when their conversion becomes known.
 They may be forced to attend spiritual rehabilitation programs.
 Sometimes, women are threatened with forced marriage to a Muslim, or if married, may have their children taken away to ensure a Muslim upbringing.

 - Denied custody of children

 - Enforced religious dress code

 - Forced marriage

-- Forced out of home/expulsion
+- Forced out of home / expulsion

 - Violence psychological

 - Violence verbal